 Unique piece |

-The turquoise in this ring features the dark matrix pattern characteristic of Tibetan and Nepalese material: irregular veins of host rock traversing the bluish-green, giving it the appearance of a geological map.
-No two pieces have the same vein distribution; the matrix is the identifying characteristic of this specific stone.
+The turquoise in this ring features the dark matrix pattern characteristic of Tibetan and Nepalese material: irregular veins of host rock running through the greenish-blue, giving it the appearance of a geological map.
+No two pieces have the same vein distribution; the matrix is the identifying feature of this specific stone.

-The silver has a rustic finish: a hammered surface that creates irregular textures of small planes and depths.
-This is a technical manufacturing detail — the goldsmith chooses this texture because it visually complements the character of the turquoise without the metal competing with the stone.
-The band is robust, suitable for a size 19 which requires more metal to solidly support the setting.
+The silver has a rustic finish: a hammered surface that creates irregular textures of small planes and depths — the silversmith chose this texture because it complements the character of the turquoise without the metal competing with the stone.

-Turquoise is a hydrated copper and aluminum phosphate that forms in arid regions when copper-rich groundwater interacts with aluminum-rich feldspars at low temperature and pressure.
-Copper gives the blue hue; aluminum gives the bluish-green; the dark matrix veins are streaks of the host rock — limonite, manganese oxides — that remain in the stone when it is cut.
-Turquoise from Tibet and Nepal forms in high-altitude deposits, in geological conditions that produce material with pronounced matrix and colors ranging from sky blue to apple green.
-Each deposit produces a different color and matrix pattern, allowing experienced lapidaries to identify the stone's origin.
+Turquoise is a hydrated copper aluminum phosphate that forms in arid regions when groundwater rich in copper interacts with aluminum-rich feldspars.
+Copper gives it its blue tone; the dark matrix veins are remnants of host rock that remain in the stone after cutting.
+Tibetan and Nepalese turquoise, formed in high-altitude deposits, produces material with pronounced matrix and colors ranging from sky blue to apple green.

 The symbolic properties attributed to minerals belong to cultural and historical traditions.
 They are shared for educational purposes, not as medical advice or a substitute for professional care.